johnbrandborg/terraform-session-token/README.md

-terraform-session-token
+Terraform Session Token (MFA)
 =================

-A small AWS MFA authentication tool to create a session token for an assumed role and updates the AWS credentials file for Terraform.
+A small AWS Multi Factor Authentication tool to create a session token for an assumed role and updates the AWS credentials file for Terraform.

 Why?
 ----